prezly/slate/README.md

 # Development

-For local development use [Playground](/packages/playground) project.
+For local development use [Playground](/playground).
 It is a simple react application with all the sub-packages linked.

 In order to start developing, run the playground project and related packages in watch mode.